Approved by the Library Commission on November 4, 2019.

 - Rooms may be reserved for groups of five people or more.

-- Groups are permitted to reservations up to eight hours per month.
-Set up and clean up time must be included within the reservation time.
+- Groups are permitted reservations up to 8 hours per month.
+Set up and clean-up time must be included within the reservation time.

 - Rooms may be booked up to 24 weeks in advance.

 - Meeting rooms may be reserved by patrons 14 years or older.
 Patrons under 14 years of age using the meeting rooms must have an adult sponsor who reserves the room and is present during the scheduled meeting.

 - The audiovisual equipment available in each room is listed here.
 Groups must provide their own laptop computer or electronic devices and are advised to bring their own HDMI or VGA cable and adaptors to connect to the meeting room equipment.
 The library offers HDMI or VGA cables and other adaptors for checkout as available.
 All technical support is the responsibility of the group.
 If assistance is needed to connect to the audiovisual equipment provided, a basic training session may be scheduled with a library staff member prior to the meeting.

 - Groups may supply and serve refreshments in accordance with the Library Rules of Conduct.